Mariam-Mo20/discord-rag-backend/Report Discord Rag.md

 - **Local Deployment:** I created a `Dockerfile` to containerize the entire FastAPI application.
 This ensures a consistent environment across development and production machines.

-- **Cloud Deployment (Researched Only):**
-  - **Render:** Simple to use for full-stack apps, has free tier, automatic deployment from GitHub.
-  - **Heroku:** Easy setup for beginners but limited on free tier.
-  - **AWS EC2:** Gives full control but requires manual server management.
-  - **Google Cloud Run:** Good for scaling containerized apps.
-  - **Verdict:** Render and Google Cloud Run are more developer-friendly for smaller projects.

-However, I haven't deployed the project to the cloud yet.
-It's only tested locally via Docker.

 ---

 ### 3. **Logging & Observability (Basic)**